HL7/davinci-atr/input/pagecontent/background.md

 This implementation guide supports [FHIR R4]({{site.data.fhir.path}}index.html) versions of the FHIR standard.
 FHIR R4 is just recently published and the goal is to ensure the implementation guide is aligned with the current direction of the FHIR standard.
 Initial implementations will focus on FHIR R4.

 #### Data Model
-This section maps the Member Attribution List data to FHIR resources to give an introduction to the resources that will be used in the guide.
+This section maps the Member Attribution List data to FHIR resources to introduce resources that will be used in the implementation guide.

 {::options parse_block_html="false" /}
 <figure>